vishwambhar/B2C-WebApp-OpenIDConnect-NodeJS/README.md

-#Azure Active Directory OIDC Web Sample
+# Node.js web app sign-up, sign-in, and sign-out with Azure Active Directory (OIDC protocol)

 This Node.js app will give you with a quick and easy way to set up a Web application in node.js with Express using OpenID Connect.
 The sample server included in the download are designed to run on any platform.